Berkeley County, West Virginia: The 18th century

 The next known explorer to traverse the county was John Van Meter (1683–1745) in the 1730s.
 He came across the Potomac River, at what is now known as Shepherdstown, then he made his way to the South Branch Potomac River.
 In 1726, Morgan Morgan moved from Delaware and founded the first permanent English settlement of record in West Virginia on Mill Creek near the present-day Bunker Hill in Berkeley County.
 The state of West Virginia erected a monument in Bunker Hill commemorating the event, and placed a marker at Morgan's grave, which is located in a cemetery near the park.
 Morgan Morgan and his wife, Catherine Garretson, had eight children.
 His son, Zackquill Morgan, later founded present-day Morgantown.

 In 1730, John Van Meter, with his brother Isaac (1692–1757), secured a patent for 40,000 acre at the South Branch Potomac River, much of it in present-day Berkeley County, from Virginia's Colonial Lieutenant Governor William Gooch.
 Part of the land was sold the following year to Hans Yost Heydt, also known as Joist Hite or Jost Hite.
 In 1732, Heydt (Hite) and fifteen families set out from York, Pennsylvania, passed through present-day Berkeley County, and settled near present-day Winchester, Virginia.
-In 1744 Isaac Van Meter moved to a site near Moorefield — then part of Hampshire County, but now in Hardy County (see Fort Pleasant) — where he was later scalped and killed by Indians.
+In 1744, Isaac Van Meter moved to a site near Moorefield — then part of Hampshire County, but now in Hardy County (see Fort Pleasant) — where he was later killed by Indians.
 (His brother John settled and died in Winchester, Virginia.)

 In 1748, George Washington, then just sixteen years old, surveyed present-day Berkeley County for Thomas Fairfax, 6th Lord Fairfax of Cameron.
 He later returned to Bath (Berkeley Springs), West Virginia several times over the next several years with his half-brother, Lawrence, who was ill and hoped that the warm springs might improve his health.
 The springs, and their rumored medicinal benefits, attracted numerous Native Americans as well as Europeans to the area.